 Yet perhaps the killer reason why people use LEM is for its compliance capability, with a little help from you, it will ensure that your organization complies with industry standards such as CISP or FERPA.
 LEM is a really smart application that can make correlations between data in different logs, then use its built-in logic to take corrective action, to restart services, or thwart potential security breaches - give LEM a whirl.

 This example produces a very similar result to the example above.
 The whole point of the extra code is to give us more control over the output.
 There are numerous ways that you could achieve the same list of events; indeed, many of them are technically superior to mine.
-However, while we are in learning mode, as opposed to production mode, I feel strongly that this script should demonstrate useful PowerShell features such as: $Variables, pipeline, Format-Table and the tiny ` backtick.
+However, while we are in learning mode, as opposed to production mode, I feel strongly that this script should demonstrate useful PowerShell features such as: $Variables, pipeline, and Format-Table.

 # Cmdlet to find latest 2000 errors in the System eventlog